AfzalVE/ServeDesk/README.md

 Push notifications for employees
 📜 License

-This project is for educational and development purposes
+This project is for educational and development purposes.